 The genius behind these recipes is that they’re so simple, but the flavor sum of the ingredients is consistently greater than its parts.
 Here, for example: eggs, spinach, smoked gouda, fresh tomato.
 I would gladly eat any of those lovely ingredients separately, but together…amazing.

 Yes, you have to turn the oven on for a few minutes – but it’s just the broiler, so it’s totally reasonable even if you’re in triple digits.
-Whip this up on a lazy Saturday morning with some crispy breakfast potatoes (as we did), or serve it for dinner on a weeknight along with a simple green salad.
+Whip this up on a lazy Saturday morning with some Skillet Potatoes (as we did), or serve it for dinner on a weeknight along with a simple green salad and maybe some Cheesy Potatoes.

 Spinach Smoked Gouda Frittata with Tomatoes